 DualLiner doesn’t allow debris to get under the bedliner.

 Monster #3: Water is OK if it can drain unrestricted but drop-in liners can block drainage

 Water by itself is OK getting under your bedliner, but online if it has a way to drain.
 Your truck’s bed was designed to come into contact with water which is why it has built-in drain holes.
 Some drop-in bedliners will trap water by blocking access to these drain holes.
 This is a huge issue because it will cause the bed to rot and decay.
 Water needs to be able to flow like the factory intended.

 DualLiner lets any water drain from your bed because it allows free access to your factory drain holes.
 We also allow air flow with further helps keep your bed dry and free from rust.
 Here is a cross-section showing the nibs under the ZeroSkid rubber mat, allowing air to flow and free access to drain holes.

 How does DualLiner compare to drop-in bedliners?

+Compare for yourself!
 Our truck bed liner is a much better product for bed protection than a drop-in bedliner.
 DualLiner will not damage the bed itself, the ZeroSkid rubber mat is made to stay in place and will not scratch the truck bed.
 The truck bed mat also allows for proper water drainage in your truck bed.
 Also, if you think there is some debris that is under your DualLiner it is easy to remove it.
 Simply pull the mat out of the sidewalls and fold over the mat to clean out the debris.
 DualLiner provides great protection and will help avoid damages that occur underneath your bed liner.
 DualLiner is the best bedliner and the only truck bedliner that works.